LA Innocence Project takes up Scott Peterson's murder case of pregnant wife Laci

 Peterson was uniformly described as a loving husband and expectant father, Harris said, until it became public that he was having an affair with Amber Frey at the time of his wife's disappearance.

 Peterson admitted he was fishing on the day his wife disappeared.
-He had researched ocean currents, bought a boat without telling anyone, and couldn't explain what type of fish he was trying to catch that day.
+He had researched ocean currents, bought a boat without telling anyone, and could not explain what type of fish he was trying to catch that day.

 Also, in the weeks after Laci disappeared, he sold his wife's car, looked into selling their house, and turned the baby nursery into a storage room.